Nexmo/nexmo-developer/_documentation/en/account/overview.md

 Each account can be associated with subaccounts.
 This division facilitates differential product configuration, reporting, and billing.

 An account divided into subaccounts is called a primary account, while subaccounts are considered to be collectively owned and controlled by the primary account.
-Only one level of hierarchy is allowed, i.e. subaccounts cannot have their own subaccounts.
+Only one level of hierarchy is allowed, so subaccounts cannot have their own subaccounts.

 ## Primary user

-Primary user is created when Nexmo account is created.
-There can be only a single primary user for the account and its subaccounts.
-Primary user can invite other people to register as users.
-Primary user defines management and oversight rights for new users and the accounts/subaccounts that they will manage.
+A _primary user_ is created when a Nexmo account is created.
+There can only be a single primary user for the account and its subaccounts.
+A primary user can invite others to register as users.
+A primary user defines management and oversight rights for new users and the accounts/subaccounts that they will manage.

 ## API secret

-In order to call Nexmo REST APIs, one has to send API key (account ID) and associated secret in the API call.
-Nexmo will verify that secret is correct and will bill the account identified by the API key.
+In order to make an API call with the Nexmo REST APIs, an API key (account ID) is required, as well as an associated API secret.
+Nexmo verifies that the secret is correct and bills the account identified by the API key.

 ## Guides